 The automatic setting usually gets the job right as far as removing noise is concerned.
 But I find myself fiddling with the sharpen and details sliders depending on the type of image I am working with.

 Besides luminance noise, the software also allows you to tackle chroma noise using the Color Noise Reduction slider.
 If you come across any colored pixels (usually green or red), simply use this slider to get rid of it.
 It’s really that simple.

 If you are very serious about noise in your image, the Brighten function is what you can use.
 As the name suggests, it brightens your image so that you can inspect your images for noise.
 You can even zoom up to 400% to tackle the noise if need be.

 Just below the Navigator on the right, you will notice the Auto-update preview and Update options.
 I suggest keeping the auto-update option turned off.
 Otherwise, every time you make any changes to the settings, the software tens to regenerate the preview and slow you down.
 I found it quite irritating at times.
 I prefer making the changes first and using the “update” button to generate the preview manually.

-If you are a photographer who finds themselves working at higher ISOs, I highly recommend that you try out Topaz DeNoise AI.
-You can either download a free and fully functional 30-day trial at Topaz Labs website or purchase it at US$ 79.99.
+If you are a photographer who finds yourself working at higher ISOs, I highly recommend that you try out Topaz DeNoise AI.
+You can either download a free and fully functional 30-day trial at Topaz Labs website or purchase it for US$ 79.99.